Measurement Guide

 1

 You need to decide on where your wardrobe will be built.
 Your wardrobe can either be placed between 2 walls, in free space, against a left wall or against a right wall.
+If you are just ordering sliding doors and track or you have a frame or structure in which you are looking to fit just sliding doors and track, please treat the order as wall to wall.

 2